firefire98/p2p-lan-share/docs/PROJECT_PLAN_V2.md

 ### **1.2.
 Report Purpose**

-This report serves as a comprehensive development plan for the P2P file transfer software.
-It aims to provide a clear and detailed blueprint covering all critical aspects of the project lifecycle.
+This report serves as a comprehensive development plan for the P2P file transfer software.It aims to provide a clear and detailed blueprint covering all critical aspects of the project lifecycle.
 This includes refined project requirements, a proposed software architecture, an evaluation of technology choices and libraries, a detailed task breakdown into manageable project stages, and an outline for future enhancements.
 The plan is intended to guide the development process, ensuring a structured approach towards achieving the project's goals.

 ### **1.3.
 Scope**